 In our analysis, we used oceanographic time series from the southern (n=6) and

-central (n=6) regions of the CCE, derived from a data assimilative configuration of the Regional Ocean Modeling System (ROMS) with 0.1˚ (~10 km) horizontal resolution and 42 terrain-following vertical levels (Neveu et al. 2016; oceanmodeling.ucsc.edu).
+central (n=6) regions of the CCE, derived from a data assimilative configuration of the Regional Ocean Modeling System (ROMS) with 0.1˚ (~10 km) horizontal resolution and 42 terrain-following vertical levels (oceanmodeling.ucsc.edu) [43].
 From the ROMS output, we generated monthly time series covering 1980-2018 for a suite of variables including sea surface temperature (SST), sea surface height (SSH), isothermal layer depth (ILD), Brunt-Väisälä frequency (BV), a coastal upwelling transport index (CUTI), and a biologically effective upwelling transport index (BEUTI).
 The ILD is similar to mixed layer depth and defines the depth where temperature deviates by 0.5˚C from the surface value.
 BV is a measure of water column stratification, averaged over the upper 200 m of the water column.
-CUTI and BEUTI are upwelling indices that quantify vertical transport and nitrate flux through the base of the mixed layer, respectively (Jacox et al. 2018b).
+CUTI and BEUTI are upwelling indices that quantify vertical transport and nitrate flux through the base of the mixed layer, respectively [44].
 The data were annually averaged (July-June) from the coast to 100 km offshore, with the exception of CUTI and BEUTI, which capture coastal upwelling within 75 km of shore.
-In the alongshore direction, we calculated averages for two regions with a division at Point Conception, California, separating the southern portion of the CCE (31–34.5˚N) from the central region (34.5-40.5˚N, Fig. 1).
-This is in response to the recognition of Point Conception as a major biogeographic boundary for the California Current System, with differing wind and current patterns north and south of that feature (Checkley and Barth 2009, Gottscho 2016).
-The annual averages were taken from July to June to capture the influence of the El Niño–Southern Oscillation (ENSO), which peaks in winter and is the dominant mode of interannual variability influencing the California Current (Jacox et al. 2015).
+In the alongshore direction, we calculated averages for two regions with a division at Point Conception, California, separating the southern portion of the CCE (31–34.5˚N) from the central region (34.5-40.5˚N, Fig 1).
+This is in response to the recognition of Point Conception as a major biogeographic boundary for the California Current System, with differing wind and current patterns north and south of that feature [45,46].
+The annual averages were taken from July to June to capture the influence of the El Niño–Southern Oscillation (ENSO), which peaks in winter and is the dominant mode of interannual variability influencing the California Current [47].
 We developed models using ROMS output rather than empirical measurements because they provide full spatial and temporal coverage of surface and subsurface conditions, incorporate available observations, and will enable the use of ROMS forecasts to then forecast biological changes in the CCE.
-This ocean model is constrained by available satellite and in situ observations to improve its fidelity to nature and has been validated against independent in situ observations (Neveu et al. 2016, Schroeder et al. 2014).
+This ocean model is constrained by available satellite and in situ observations to improve its fidelity to nature and has been validated against independent in situ observations [43,48].
 Output from this model has been widely used to characterize CCE oceanography, its relation to large scale climate variability, and its influence over the marine ecosystem from phytoplankton to top predators (see Discussion).
-More details on the oceanographic time series can be found in S1 Table and S1 Figure.
+More details on the oceanographic time series can be found in S1 Table and S1 Fig.

-Figure 1.
+Fig 1.
 Sampling locations of California Current Ecosystem biology included in the study analyses.
 Abundance data for pelagic juvenile groundfishes and invertebrates are collected on the Rockfish Recruitment and Ecosystem Assessment Survey (RREAS).
 Ichthyoplankton data are collected on the California Cooperative Oceanic Fisheries Investigations (CalCOFI) survey.
 Seabird reproductive success and California sea lion (Zalophus californianus) pup time series are collected on Southeast Farallon Island and San Miguel Island, respectively.
-See S1 Table and S1 Figure for detailed information on the individual time series.
+See S1 Table and S1 Fig for detailed information on the individual time series.
 The base map layer was sourced from NOAA National Geophysical Data Center (2009) ETOPO1 1 Arc-Minute Global Relief Model.
-NOAA National Centers for Environmental Information (accessed: 19 April 2013, Amante, C & BW Eakins 2009).
+NOAA National Centers for Environmental Information (accessed: 19 April 2013, [49]).